snac-cooperative/snac_eac_cpf_utils/readme.md

 See the section detailing oclc_marc2cpf.xsl which briefly describes and internal chunking ability of oclc_marc2cpf.xsl.
 This internal chunking is useful if you wish to generate output in multiple directories each with a smaller number of files, as oppose to all the output files in a single, large, unwieldy directory.
+The script exec_record.pl also automatically handles chunking output into multiple directories.

 The script get_record.pl is also useful for chunking, but operates only on one subset of input records.